User Guide

 QubotAi lets you build a smart, trained AI chatbot for your website — without writing a single line of code.
 You feed it your content, it learns from it, and your visitors get instant, accurate answers around the clock.

-Whether you run a small business, an e-commerce store, a SaaS product, or a professional service — QubotAi turns your existing knowledge into a 24/7 customer-facing assistant that handles questions, collects leads, and keeps visitors engaged.
+Whether you run a small business, an e-commerce store, a SaaS product, or a professional service — QubotAi turns your existing knowledge into a 24/7 customer-facing assistant that handles questions, manages visitor inquiries, and keeps visitors engaged.

 Your AI Bot